-1. That the Company will at all times during the continuance of this Agreement, or so long as the whole or any part of the services hereby agreed to be performed ought to be performed in pursuance hereof, provide, keep seaworthy, and in complete repair and readiness, for the purpose of conveying, as hereinafter provided, all Her Majesty's Mails (in which term "Mails," used throughout this Agreement, all boxes, bags, or packets of letters, newspapers, books, or printed papers, and all other articles transmissible by the post, without regard either to the place to which they may be addressed or to that in which they may have originated, and all empty bags, empty boxes, and other stores and articles used or to be used in carrying on the Post Office Service which shall be sent by or to or from the Post Office, are arreed to be comprehended) which shall at any time articles used or to be used in carrying on the Post Office Service which shall be sent by or to or from the Post Office, are agreed to be comprehended) which shall at any time and from time to time by the Postmaster-General or any of his officers or agents be required to be conveyed, as hereinafter provided, between Melbourne, in Victoria, and Point de Galle, or Colombo as hereinafter provided, in Ceylon, by way of and calling at King George's Sound, in the Colony of Western Australia, and also, by way of and calling at Glenelg, in the Province of South Australia, or at the option of the Postmaster-General at the Semaphore in the same province, a sufficient number of good, substantial and efficient steam vessels of adequate power, and supplied with first-rate appropriate steam engines.
+1. That the Company will at all times during the continuance of this Agreement, or so long as the whole or any part of the services hereby agreed to be performed ought to be performed in pursuance hereof, provide, keep seaworthy, and in complete repair and readiness, for the purpose of conveying, as hereinafter provided, all Her Majesty's Mails (in which term "Mails," used throughout this Agreement, all boxes, bags, or packets of letters, newspapers, books, or printed papers, and all other articles transmissible by the post, without regard either to the place to which they may be addressed or to that in which they may have originated, and all empty bags, empty boxes, and other stores and articles used or to be used in carrying on the Post Office Service which shall be sent by or to or from the Post Office, are agreed to be comprehended) which shall at any time and from time to time by the Postmaster-General or any of his officers or agents be required to be conveyed, as hereinafter provided, between Melbourne, in Victoria, and Point de Galle, or Colombo as hereinafter provided, in Ceylon, by way of and calling at King George's Sound, in the Colony of Western Australia, and also, by way of and calling at Glenelg, in the Province of South Australia, or at the option of the Postmaster-General at the Semaphore in the same province, a sufficient number of good, substantial and efficient steam vessels of adequate power, and supplied with first-rate appropriate steam engines.